Rendlesham

+An archaeology project has identified a large settlement of more than 124 acres (50 hectares).

 Its name is recorded in Old English about 730 AD as Rendlæsham, which may mean "Homestead belonging to [a man named] Rendel", or it may come from a theorized Old English word *rendel = "little shore".

-It was also the location of Rendlesham Hall, a large manor house demolished in 1949.
+The Church of St Gregory the Great in Rendlesham is a Grade I listed medieval church.
+Rendlesham Hall, a large manor house, was demolished in 1949.

-More recently Rendlesham was the site of the Rendlesham Forest incident, a series of reported sightings of unexplained pulsing lights off the coast of Orford Ness in December 1980.
+Rendlesham Forest, owned by Forestry England, is a 1500 ha mixed woodland with recreation facilities for walkers, cyclists and campers.
+It is part of the Sandlings Forest Site of Special Scientific Interest.
+The Rendlesham Forest incident was a series of reported sightings of unexplained pulsing lights off the coast of Orford Ness in December 1980.

-During the summer of 2012 certain scenes of the movie Fast & Furious 6 were filmed on the old RAF Bentwaters base.
+During the summer of 2012, scenes of the movie Fast & Furious 6 were filmed on the former RAF Bentwaters airfield.

+Some scholars have suggested Rendlesham as the site where the Old English epic poem Beowulf was first composed and performed.